AdaCore/learn/intro_to_ada.rst

 have an implicit range, the application will check that the variables contain values that are not out-of-range.
-Also, if the result of a multiplication or division on decimal fixed-point types is smaller than the smallest value specified for the data type, the actual result will be zero.
+Also, if the result of a multiplication or division on decimal fixed-point types is smaller than the delta value specified for the data type, the actual result will be zero.
 For example:

 .. code-block:: ada